About Ph.D 2022

 iii) Thesis work:

-Thesis should be prepared following the duly approved proposal under the designated supervisor.
-Upon final approval by the supervisor, a hard bound copy of the thesis along an electronic copy should be submitted to the Dean’s office.
-After the internal evaluation of the thesis, the Dean’s office will recommend for final external examination and final vive voce defense for which the candidate should submit three hard bound copies of the thesis along with the recommendation of the supervisor to the Dean’s office.
-After the final submission of the thesis the candidate should face a viva voce examination in person.
+The thesis should be prepared following the duly approved proposal under the designated supervisor.
+Upon final approval by the supervisor, a hard-bound copy of the thesis along an electronic copy should be submitted to the Dean’s office.
+After the internal evaluation of the thesis, the Dean’s office will recommend for final external examination and final viva-voce defense for which the candidate should submit three hardbound copies of the thesis along with the recommendation of the supervisor to the Dean’s office.
+After the final submission of the thesis, the candidate should face a viva voce examination in person.

 Eligibility for admission